Classification and Reconstruction of High-Dimensional Signals from Low-Dimensional Features in the Presence of Side Information: Numerical Results

 \section{Numerical Results}

 We now report a series of numerical results, both with synthetic and real data, that cast further light on the role of side information to aid signal classification or reconstruction.
-Results with synthetic data aim to showcase how theory is able to predict the phase transition and the diversity-order of the true misclassification probability for classification problems, or to approximate well the phase transition of the \ac{MMSE}.
+Results with synthetic data aim to showcase how theory is able to predict the number of features needed to achieve reliable classification, and the diversity-order of the true misclassification probability for classification problems.
+They also show how theory approximates well the number of features needed to guarantee reliable reconstruction and the behavior of the true reconstruction error as a function of the deviation from exactly low-rank models.